 4 Daily Habits to Make You a Better Trader

-If you owned a store it makes sense to track what your best and worst selling items are.
-Along with what your profit margins are.
-Well, if you viewed your trading like a business, wouldn’t want to know what your best trades are.
-For example, is it a certain catalyst that you trade well, chart pattern or sector you trade well?
+If you’re a store owner, it makes sense to track what your best and worst selling items are, as well as your profit margins.
+You should view your trading similarly.
+Know what your best trades are and keep track of those profit margins.
+For example, is it a certain catalyst that you trade well?
+Is it chart pattern or sector that brings you the most profit?

 The only way you can figure this out is by reviewing your trades and journaling your performance.
-After you’ve got grasp of your strengths and weaknesses, simply focus on what you do best and eliminate the stuff you do poorly.
+After you have a grasp of your strengths and weaknesses, simply focus on what you do best and eliminate the stuff you do poorly.

-Some traders will use services like Evernote and Google Docs to journal.
-However, if an old school notebook will work.
+Some traders will use services like Evernote and Google Docs to keep their trading journal.
+However, an old-school notebook will work if you prefer using pen and paper.
 The most important thing is to study your trades to identify your strengths and weaknesses.

 The best traders are not doing it alone.
-They usually work in teams, exchanging ideas and feedback amongst each other.
-Back in the day, this meant you joining a prop firm and moving to one of the big trading cities like New York or Chicago.
-However, it doesn’t matter where you live now.
-All you need is an internet connection to join a trading chat room to gain access to hundreds of traders.
+They usually work in teams, exchanging ideas and feedback with each other.
+Back in the day, this meant you had to join a prop firm and move to one of the big trading cities like New York or Chicago.
+However, in the modern era, it doesn’t matter where you live.
+All you need is an internet connection to join a trading chatroom to gain access to hundreds of traders.
 Moreover, it helps to learn from people who are experienced traders.

 Treat Yourself Right

-When money is on the line it’s hard to keep your emotions in check.
+When money is on the line, it’s hard to keep your emotions in check.
 It requires focus and mental clarity.
-After all, trading is simply high level decision making.
-Now, if you’re not getting enough sleep, eating poorly, and not exercising, it will eventually catch up with you.
+After all, trading is simply high-level decision making.
+If you’re not getting enough sleep, eating poorly, and not exercising, it will eventually catch up with you.
 Start putting your health first.

-According to the National Heart, Lung, and Blood Institute even losing 1-2 hours a night can have heavy consequences, lowering your ability to function as if you haven’t slept for a day or two.
+Losing even 1-2 hours of sleep a night can have heavy consequences, lowering your ability to function as if you haven’t slept for a day or two.
 Think about what it can do for your focus.
 It’s been estimated that sleepiness is the cause of over 100,000 driver accidents each year.

-And you know what else?
 What you put in your body can also affect the way you trade.
-According to Harvard Business Review, food has a direct impact on cognitive performance.
-Consider adding more fruits and vegetables to your diet as they’ve been proven to enhance mental performance.
+Food has a direct impact on cognitive performance.
+Consider adding more fruits and vegetables to your diet, as they’ve been proven to enhance mental performance.

-According to the Foundation for Economic Education, simple habits can be formed as in little as 21 days.
+The bottom line of all this is to become a better trader, you need to develop habits like these to stay effective and on top of your game.
+Simple habits can be formed in as little as 21 days.
 However, more complicated habits take longer to form.
-Be patient and enjoy the process.
+Be patient, enjoy the process, and watch your net profits grow.
 As you move along your journey as a trader you’ll learn that it’s a lot more than just having the right strategy.
-Follow these daily habits to become a better trader, and you could be on the right path to success.
+Follow these daily habits to become a better trader, and you could be well on your way to the path to success.